corda/corda-docs-portal/content/en/platform/corda/1.5/cenm/angel-service.md

     3. It writes the new configuration.
     4. It starts the managed service.

-If the managed service is Network Map, the Zone Service can reply with a lifecycle event (Flag Day).
-This is because only the Network Map Service holds the network parameters that Flag Days update.
+If the managed service is Network Map, the Zone Service can reply with a lifecycle event (flag day).
+This is because only the Network Map Service holds the network parameters that flag days update.
 In this case, the Angel Service will automatically perform the [required steps]({{< relref "../../../../../en/platform/corda/1.5/cenm/updating-network-parameters.md" >}}) on the managed Network Map Service.

 ## Service health checking via API